cverluise/PatCit/CRediT.md

 We are also thankful to:

-- Domenico Golzio (EPO) for his constant support
+- Domenico Golzio for his constant support
 - [@wetherbeei](https://github.com/wetherbeei), [@kermitt2](https://github.com/kermitt2), [@SuperMayo](https://github.com/SuperMayo) and [@leflix311](https://github.com/leflix311) for helpful comments
 - The many people who help us shape this project through useful comments shared by emails, twitter and direct interactions